alexpearce/2048/README.md

 After starting the game, you can copy the URL and share it with others (or open a separate browser tab to simulate another player).
 All players sharing a game can make moves in any order, and other players will see those moves in real time.

+Up, down, left, and right movements are supported via the arrow keys, the hjkl keys, and the wasd keys.
+Playing on mobile isn't supported.

 ## Code structure

 The core gameplay runtime is independent of Phoenix and can in principle be driven by other interfaces, e.g. `iex` or a CLI client.